 You know your own cat best: what may be normal for some may be concerning for others.
 If you are concerned about your cat’s health or behaviour, it is always recommended to speak to a veterinary surgeon.

-What is Feliway?
+What is Feliway for cats?

 Feliway is a synthetic cat pheromone, designed to mimic calming scents that make cats feel less anxious and stressed.
 Pheromones are scent chemicals released by glands over your cat’s body, which give off different messages both to themselves and other cats.
 All cats know how to ‘understand’ these chemicals.